hackerunion/root/home/guest/event_calendar.md

-# Under Construction
+# Upcoming Events

-Please visit http://meetup.com/nyhacker to sign up for our events.
+Please join us for one of our regular events.

 ----